 While CBD isn’t toxic, it can create unpleasant results if too much is administered.
 Because cannabis for dogs is becoming increasingly popular, there are a growing number of products made just for dogs.
-CBD is available as an oil as well as in CBD-infused chews and treats.
+CBD is available as oil as well as in CBD-infused chews and treats.
 It’s essential for owners to find a product with clear dosing instructions and follow them carefully.
 Just as with humans, it’s best to start with the lowest dose, as more can always be given if necessary.

 Signs of CBD overconsumption in dogs may include: